incredible-phoenix246/HNGX-Stage-5-Chrome-Extension/README.md

 This project is is still in it tesing stage,

-I couldn't Make the extension using i resorted to using normal html, css and Javascript.
+I couldn't Make the extension using React, So I resorted to using normal html, css and Javascript.
 Also note that all the ui were made using react based on next.js

 To get the extension